nodeca/ndoc/README.md

       --package-title TITLE     Package title
       --view-source-label TXT   Text for "View source" link --skin PATH               Custom templates
+      -b, --broken-links        What to do if broken link occured.
+Can be one of 'show', 'hide', 'throw'.
+                                Default is 'hide'

 NDoc tries to use defaults from `package.json` in current folder.
 That helps to minimize options count when building documentation for node.js projects.
 For example, you can just run: